 Have a spare tire and tools for changing it.
 Check that the emergency roadside kit is in the car.

-Pull as far off the road as you can.
+If you breakdown, pull as far off the road as you can.
 Stay with the car.
 Set up flares and emergency warning triangles.
 Tie the emergency flag to the outside of the car.

 Use a cell phone to call the automobile club or 911.
 If you are near home, call your mechanic.
 Do not attempt to cross the highway or walk a long distance in search of a phone.
 If you see an emergency phone within walking distance, use it.